Reyes1921/notas/Software design architecture/clean-code.md

 ## `Code by Actor`

-”Code by Actor” is a software development technique that encourages developers to organize their code around the actors or entities that interact with it.
+"`Code by Actor`" is a software development technique that encourages developers to organize their code around the actors or entities that interact with it.
 Actors can be users, systems, or processes that perform a specific role or function within the application.
 This approach helps to create a clear separation of concerns, making the code more modular, reusable, and easier to understand.

 ## `Command Query Separation`

-Command-Query Separation (CQS) is a software design principle that separates the responsibilities of a method or function into two categories: commands and queries.
+`Command-Query Separation (CQS)` is a software design principle that separates the responsibilities of a method or function into two categories: commands and queries.
 Commands are methods that change the state of the system, while queries are methods that return information but do not change the state of the system.

 ## `Avoid Hasty Abstractions`